 Cantor Rosen loves to create community through music and collaboration.
 He advocates for Interfaith programming and dialogue, spearheading “Gifts of Light,” an annual interfaith concert, which raises awareness and tens of thousands of dollars for various humanitarian causes.
 He is the visionary behind Holy Blossom’s Centre for Arts and Culture, a multi-disciplinary centre for performance and education of the Arts.

-Cantor Rosen has been a mentor and teacher to many young cantors in the field and currently serves as adjunct faculty at the Debbie Friedman School of Sacred Music at HUC-JIR.
-David is an active member of the Executive Board of the American Conference of Cantors, where he sits on the ethics committee and the admissions panel.
-He is also a member of the Cantors’ Assembly and a past president of the Toronto Council of Hazzanim.
+Cantor Rosen continues to teach and mentor many young cantors in the field having served as adjunct faculty at the Debbie Friedman School of Sacred Music at HUC-JIR.
+He is an active member of the Executive Board of the American Conference of Cantors and serves as the chair of their Ethics Committee.
+In 2022, Cantor Rosen was the visionary behind creating the Reform Cantors and Cantorial Soloists of Canada, an organization promoting the Reform Cantorate in Canada.
+He is also a member of the Cantor’s Assembly and a past president of the Toronto Council of Hazzanim.

 Cantor Rosen is married to Rabbi Ilyse Glickman, the Rabbi of the Danforth Jewish Circle.
 They have an 11-year-old music-making son named Joel and enjoy leisure time with their two adorable shih-tzus, Lucy and Willow.